Beowulf Price Up 0.1% Over Last Week (BWF)

-Beowulf (CURRENCY:BWF) traded 0.9% lower against the U.S. dollar during the 24-hour period ending at 15:00 PM ET on February 12th.
-One Beowulf token can now be bought for $0.0140 or 0.00000030 BTC on popular cryptocurrency exchanges.
-Beowulf has a market capitalization of $14.04 million and approximately $4,542.00 worth of Beowulf was traded on exchanges in the last 24 hours.
+Beowulf (CURRENCY:BWF) traded 0.3% higher against the U.S. dollar during the 24-hour period ending at 14:00 PM ET on February 17th.
+One Beowulf token can now be bought for $0.0141 or 0.00000027 BTC on popular cryptocurrency exchanges.
+Beowulf has a market capitalization of $14.09 million and approximately $105,663.00 worth of Beowulf was traded on exchanges in the last 24 hours.
 During the last seven days, Beowulf has traded up 0.1% against the U.S. dollar.

 Here is how similar cryptocurrencies have performed during the last 24 hours: